Boen97/BackStore/notes/computer-network/Chapter-4-3-2-IPv4-addressing.md

   - 11000001 00100000 11011000 00001001

 - each interface in the global Internet must have an IP address that is global unique. (except for interfaces behind NATs)

+### subnet
+> this network interconnecting three host interfaces and one router interface forms a subnet.
+> a subnet also called an IP network

+### subnet mask
+> Ip addressing assigns an address to this subnet.
+- 223.1.1.0/24
+  - leftmost 24 bits of the 32-bit quantity defines the subnet address.
+  - host address 223.1.1.1, 223.1.1.2, 223.1.1.3
+  - and host address 223.1.1.4